Ambrish5211/SACRED-HEARTS/frontend/README.md

 For setup and usage instructions, see the [Project Guidelines](../project-guidelines.md).

----

-## About the Stack

-This project uses React + Vite for fast development and HMR.
-See below for more info:

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: